Soul Kitchen (film): Plot

-Zinos had hoped to travel to Shanghai to meet Nadine, but the new success of Soul Kitchen causes him to be distracted from maintaining contact with her.
-To try to reconcile with Nadine, Zinos plans to leave for Shanghai, after he makes Illias manager of Soul Kitchen and gives him full power of attorney.
-At the airport about to leave, Zinos sees Nadine, accompanied by a Chinese man, Mr Han.
+Zinos had hoped to travel to Shanghai to meet Nadine, but the new success of Soul Kitchen keeps him distracted from maintaining contact with her.
+Zinos plans a surprise trip to Shanghai, and appoints Illias manager of Soul Kitchen, with full power of attorney.
+At the airport, Zinos sees Nadine arriving, accompanied by a Chinese man, Mr. Han.
 She has returned following the sudden death of her grandmother.
 At the funeral, Zinos realizes that Mr. Han is Nadine's new boyfriend.
 Zinos disrupts the funeral and becomes estranged from Nadine and her family.

-In Zinos' absence, Illias lost the Soul Kitchen in a poker game to Neumann and signed away the deed.
-To try to prevent completion of the deal, Zinos, Illias and some accomplices plan to steal the title deed.
+In Zinos' absence, Illias loses the Soul Kitchen to Neumann in a poker game and is forced to sign away the deed.
+To try to prevent completion of the deal, Zinos, Illias and accomplices plan to steal the title deed.
 The theft fails and the brothers are arrested.
 Zinos is released, but Illias is kept confined.
-In a final desperate move to try to cure his herniated disc, Anna takes Zinos to a chiropractor, Kemal "the Bone Cruncher", whose extreme therapy succeeds.
+In a desperate move to cure Zinos's herniated disc, Anna takes him to a chiropractor, Kemal "the Bone Cruncher", whose extreme therapy succeeds.

 Zinos is despondent at losing both his restaurant and Nadine.
 Lucia has found employment at another restaurant, and Shayn has apparently left the country altogether.
-In a sudden twist, however, the tax authorities have arrested and convicted Neumann of tax fraud.
-Zinos asks Nadine for a loan to bid for Soul Kitchen at the auction, because she is now wealthy from her grandmother's inheritance.
-Zinos wins the auction and buys the restaurant back.
+In a sudden twist, however, the tax authorities arrest and convict Neumann of tax fraud, and the Soul Kitchen property is offered at auction.
+Because Nadine is now wealthy from her grandmother's inheritance, Zinos begs her for a loan.
+Zinos wins the auction and buys back the restaurant.
 Although in prison, Illias continues his relationship with Lucia.
 The film ends with the restaurant closed for a "private party" for Zinos and Anna, who is visiting Soul Kitchen for the first time.